Archie Elliott, Lord Elliott

 Walter Archibald Elliott, Lord Elliott, MC (6 September 1922 - 9 August 2008) was a Scottish lawyer and judge.
 In 1971, he became the first president of the newly established Lands Tribunal for Scotland, and in 1978 took on the additional office of chairman of the Scottish Land Court.
 Since then, both offices have been held concurrently.

 Early life

 Elliott was born in London into a prosperous family.
-His father was physician Thomas Renton Elliott who would later be appointed Professor of Medicine at University College London, while his mother came from the wealthy McCosh Lanarkshire Iron and Coal Company of Coatbridge.
+His father was physician Thomas Renton Elliott who would later be appointed Professor of Medicine at University College London, while his mother came from the McCosh family of Lanarkshire Iron and Coal Company of Coatbridge wealth.
 His parents lived in London's historic Cheyne Walk, Chelsea, and in Broughton Place, Scottish Borders, a tower house in the Scottish Baronial style designed by the then unknown Scottish architect Basil Spence in 1935, and completed in 1938.

 He was educated at Sandroyd School, then Eton and began studying history at Trinity College, Cambridge, but interrupted his studies to join the Army in 1943.
 After the War, he completed his studies at Cambridge before returning to Scotland, studying at the School of Law of the University of Edinburgh.